Frequently Asked Questions

 Q. I would like to know if I get an annual report on the child I sponsor?

-A. Yes you will receive an annual report on the child you sponsor including their school results, a few photos of the child, and a letter or drawing (depending on the age of the child).
-You may not receive it exactly at the same time of year, each year, as we have many sponsors to update.
+A. Yes, you will receive an annual report on the child you sponsor including their school results, a few photos of the child, and a message or drawing (depending on the age of the child).
+We apologize in advance, but you may not receive it exactly at the same time of year, each year, as we have many sponsors to update.

 Q. Can I sponsor a child for just one year?

 A. CEF makes a commitment to a child and her family that we will support her to complete her high school education.
 We ask sponsors to join us in this commitment.
-We have a scholarship program for girls from Phuoc Son district and scholarships are just for one year.
+We have three scholarship program (one well established, and two just starting up) for girls from ethnic communities and scholarships are just for one year.

 Q. I am interested in sponsoring a child and would like to know how much it costs per year.